Legacy-System/Legacy/README.md

 # Legacy

+Legacy is a curing system based around server side curing, with an array of intuitive predictive curing.
+The major goal with this system was to not only remove the burden of having a system that even the newest player can use, it is powerful so that advance users can begin heavily modifying to suit themselves and their playstyle.

 1. You will need to first download Mudlet <a href="https://www.mudlet.org/download/"> Here </a>

-If you are new to github, download Legacy <a href="https://github.com/Legacy-System/Legacy/archive/refs/heads/main.zip"> Download Here</a>.
+2. If you are new to github, download Legacy <a href="https://github.com/Legacy-System/Legacy/archive/refs/heads/main.zip"> Download Here</a>.